Hunter Greene added to IL by Reds with strained shoulder - WHIZ News

 Greene, who turns 23 on Saturday, seemed to be turning the corner in his young career over the last month, posting a 2.70 ERA over his last four starts with 29 strikeouts and eight walks over 23 1/3 innings.

-He turned in a gem his last time out, holding the Marlins to just a hit while striking out eight without walking a batter over six scoreless innings.

-When the injury occurred or its severity haven’t been announced yet by the Reds, who made the move shortly before opening a three-game series against the NL Central-leading Brewers in Milwaukee.
+“It’s serious enough to go on the IL but hopefully no more serious than keeping him out for 15 days, then having him back so he can finish out his first season here strong,” Bell said.

-Right-handed reliever Ryan Hendrix was recalled from Triple-A Louisville to fill Greene’s spot on the active roster.
+Right-handed reliever Ryan Hendrix was recalled from Triple-A Louisville to fill Greene’s spot on the active roster but Bell has yet to name who will replace Greene when his spot in the rotation comes up again on Sunday.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports